 AS A VETERAN DIRECTOR AND ACTOR, HOW WERE YOU ABLE TO PLAY THE ROLE Of ALAO TO PERFECTION?

 When I got the script I laughed because the role was definitely out of the usual role I play in movies and by the way I am also a veteran actor and that was why I took it upon myself to deliver the demands of the character Alao, a wannabe rapper and an overly jealous husband.

 WHAT’S YOUR VIEW ABOUT THE PRODUCER AKIN ADEWOLE?

-Akin Adewole is one of the craziest and talented film makers in Nigeria.
-As a film maker for decades I know rare gem when I see one.
+Akin Adewole is one of the craziest and talented filmmakers in Nigeria.
+As a filmmaker for decades, I know a rare gem when I see one.
 I see him going places and this is one of the numerous works we will be doing together.

 YOU HAVE SEEN LOTS OF FILM SUCCESSES, WHERE DO YOU SEE LAMIDI BADOO?